cycle/docs/intro/quick-start.md

 ```

 ## Configuration
 In order to operate, Cycle ORM require proper database connection to be set.
 All database connections are managed using `DatabaseManager` service provided by the package `spiral/database`.
-We can configure our first database connection to be initiated on demand using following configuration:
+We can configure our first database connection to be initiated on demand using the following configuration:

 ```php
 <?php declare(strict_types=1);